stephenharris/Event-Organiser/readme.txt

 *  **Custom permissions** allow to specifiy which roles have the ability to create, edit and delete events or manage venues.
 * **Template** pages include in the plug-in for 'quick-start'.
 These can be over-ridden by including the appropriately named template files in your theme folder.
 * **Event functions** available which extend the post functions (e.g. `the_title()`,`get_the_author()`, `the_author()`) to ouput or return event data (the start date-time, the venue etc).
 For examples of their use see the [documentation](http://www.harriswebsolutions.co.uk/event-organiser/documentation/function-reference/) or the included template files.
-* Assign events to categories, and view events by category.
+* Assign events to categories and tags, and view events by category or tag.
+* Color-coded event categories.
 * Venue pages, to view events by venue.
 * **Export/import** events to and from ICAL files.
 * Supports 'pretty permalinks' for event pages, event archives, event category and venue pages.
+* (Optionally) automatically delete expired events.

 = Planned Features =